Power System Model

 Save Model

-Once the PowerSystem type has been created using one of the methods outlined in Build Model, the current data can be stored in the HDF5 file by using savePowerSystem function:
+Once the PowerSystem type has been created using one of the methods outlined in Build Model, the data can be stored in the HDF5 file by using the savePowerSystem function:

 savePowerSystem(system; path = "C:/matpower/case14.h5", reference = "IEEE 14-bus test case")

 All electrical quantities saved in the HDF5 file are in per-units and radians, except for base values for power and voltages, which are given in volt-amperes and volts.
-It is important to note that even if the user modifies the base units using the @base macro, the units will still be saved in the default settings.
+Note that even if the user modifies the base units using the @base macro, the units will still be saved with the default settings.

 Add Bus

-We have the option to add buses to a loaded power system or to one created from scratch.
+The buses can be added both to the loaded power system, or to the one created from scratch.
 As an illustration, we can initiate the PowerSystem type and then incorporate two buses by utilizing the addBus! function:

 system = powerSystem()